ObsMod/pylawr/docs/source/user/attenuation.rst

 Especially at short wavelengths, reflectivity measurements, e.g. at X- and K-bands, are significantly attenuated by liquid water along their paths, while attenuation at S-Band is practically negligible :cite:`lengfeld2014`.
-To retrieve the intrinsic reflectivity attenuation corrections have to be applied.
-For this purpose we provide two procedures, a single radar and a dual radar attenuation correction.
+To retrieve the intrinsic reflectivity, attenuation corrections have to be applied.
+For this purpose, we provide two procedures, a single radar and a dual radar attenuation correction.

 Single radar attenuation correction
 -----------------------------------
-The single radar attenuation correction is a gate-by-gate correction developed by :cite:`kramer2008` and :cite:`jacobi2016` based on the iterative estimation of A(Z) relationships.
-For this application we can simply integrate wradlib_ into our package with :py:func:`wradlib.atten.correct_attenuation_constrained`, which calculates the path integrated attenuation. :cite:`jacobi2016` evaluated this attenuation correction for a C-band weather radar of the german weather service (DWD).
+The single radar attenuation correction is a gate-by-gate correction developed by :cite:`kramer2008` and :cite:`jacobi2016` based on the iterative estimation of the relation between specific attenuation and the radar reflectivity.
+For this application, we can simply integrate wradlib_ into our package with :py:func:`wradlib.atten.correct_attenuation_constrained`, which calculates the path integrated attenuation. :cite:`jacobi2016` evaluated this attenuation correction for C-band weather radars of the german weather service (DWD).
 The parameters are i.a. wavelength dependent.
 We tuned the parameters for C-band and for X-band by ourselves using micro rain radar (MRR) measurements of multiple years covering 10252 fit values following